dejanu/az104/networking.md

 ![Region aozne](https://github.com/dejanu/az104/blob/main/src/regions_zone.PNG)

-* Azure virtual network (VNet): logical isolation of the Azure cloud that's dedicated to your subscription.
+* Azure virtual network (VNet):
   - Use virtual networks to provision and manage virtual private networks (VPNs) in Azure.
   - Each virtual network has its own **Classless Inter-Domain Routing (CIDR)** block and can be LINKED to other virtual networks and on-premises networks.
 Link Virtual Networks when the CIDR blocks of the connecting networks don't overlap.
   - You can segment a VNet into multiple subnets

 * **Subnets** provide a way for you to implement logical divisions within your virtual network.
 The IP address space for a subnet must be specified by using CIDR notation.
   - A subnet is a range of IP addresses in the virtual network.
-  - For each subnet, Azure reserves five IP addresses (first four last addresses, and last address)
+  - For each subnet, Azure reserves **five** IP addresses (first four last addresses, and last address)
+  - Azure uses system routes to direct network traffic between virtual machines, on-premises networks, and the internet (routes are stored in a route table)

+  - You can configure **user defined routes** and next hop targets (e.g. VNet, Network Virtual Appliance, Internet, None)
   - Traffic routed to the `none` next hop type is dropped and not routed outside the subnet.
-  - Valid next hop choices are: `virtual appliance, virtual network gateway, virtual network, internet, and none`
+  - Valid next hop choices are: `virtual appliance, virtual network gateway, virtual network, internet, and none``

 * **Network Interface** is the interconnection between a VM and a VNet.
   - Multiple NICs allow a VM to connect to different subnets